What is the Elizabeth Neuffer Fellowship?

 Neuffer Fellows are based at the Center for International Studies at the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts from January to May.
 Working with the IWMF, they design a program that will enable them to pursue academic research while improving their ability to cover human rights and social justice issues.

 Following the spring semester, Neuffer Fellows are based in New York City where they complete a full-time internship at The New York Times from June to July.

 Fellows must complete the entire seven-month program.

 What courses can I take?

-During the fall semester, Neuffer Fellows have the opportunity to audit a variety of classes at MIT and other local universities.
+During the spring semester, Neuffer Fellows have the opportunity to audit a variety of classes at MIT and other local universities.
 Neuffer Fellows work with the Center for International Studies to design their academic schedules, and each fellow decides how many classes they want to audit, as well as how much time they want to spend in The Boston Globe newsroom.
 Applicants may visit the website for the Center for International Studies to learn more, as well as browse MIT’s course listings here.

 Am I eligible?